hassonor/devops-knowledge/Genral_Knowledge/Kafka/Producers/02_KAKFA_PRODUCERS_WRITING.md

 it will just use more memory for the batches.
 Setting the batch size too small will add some overhead because the producer will need to send messages more frequently.

+#### max.in.flight.requests.per.connection

+This controls how many message batches the producer will send to the server without receiving responses.
+Higher settings can increase memory usage while improving throughput.

+#### Ordering Guarantees

+Apache Kafka preserves the order of message within a partition.
+This means that if messages are sent from the producer in a specific order, the broker will write them to a partition in the order and all consumers will read them in that order.<br><br>
+Setting the `retries` parameter to nonzero and the `max.in.flight.requests.per.connection` to more then 1 means that it is possible that the broker will fail to write the first batch of messages, succeed in writing the second (which was already in-flight), and then retry the first batch and succeed, thereby reversing the order.<br><br>
+Since we want at least two in-flight requests for performance reasons, and a high number of retries for reliability reasons, the best solution is to set `enable.idempotence=true`.
+This guarantees message ordering with up to five in-flight requests and also guarantees that retries will not introduce duplicates.

+#### max.request.size

+This setting controls the size of a produce request sent by the producer.
+It cap both the size of the largest message that can be sent and the number of messages that the producer can send in one request.
+For example, with default maximum request size of 1 MB, the largest message you can send is 1 MB, or the producer can batch 1,024 messages of size 1KB each into one request.
+In addition, the broker has its own limit on the size of the largest message it will accept (`message.max.bytes`).
+It is usually a good idea to have these configurations match, so the producer will not attempt to send messages of a size that will be rejected by the broker.

+#### receive.buffer.bytes and send.buffer.bytes

+These are the sizes of the TCP send and receive buffers used by the sockets when writing and reading data.
+If these are set to -1, the OS defaults will be used.
+It is a good idea to increase these when producers or consumers communicate with brokers in a different datacenter, because those network links typically have higher latency and lower bandwidth.

+#### enable.idempotence

+Suppose you configure your producer to maximize reliability:
+`acks=all` and a decently large `delivery.timeout.ms` to allow sufficient retries.
+These make sure each message will be written to Kafka at least once.
+In some cases, this means that message will be written to Kafka more than once.
+For example, imagine that a broker received a record from the producer, wrote it to local dist, and the record was successfully replicated to other brokers, but then the first broker crashed before sending a response to the producer.
+The producer will wait until it reaches `request.timeout.ms` and then retry.
+The retry will go to the new leader that already has a copy of this record since the previous writing was replicated successfully.
+You now have a duplicated record.<br><br>
+To avoid this, you can set `enable.idempotence=true`.
+When the idempotent producer is enabled, the producer will attach a sequence number to each record it sends.
+If the broker receives records with the same sequence number, it will reject the second copy and the producer will receive the harmless `DuplicateSequenceException`.

+* Enabling idempotence requires `max.in.flight.requests.per.conncetion` to be less than or equal to 5, retries to be greater than 0, and `acks=all`.
+  If incompatible values are set, a `ConfigException` will be thrown.